Gil-ADDA/elderlyease2023/README.md

 ## Challanges
-The biggest challenges in this project were building the chatbot and developing its underlying logic, as well as implementing the dark mode feature for the app.
+The biggest challenges in building this app was integrating the different components, such as the user interface (UI) and the backend, which includes the Firebase database and the chat GPT and developing its underlying logic, as well as implementing the dark mode feature for the app.

 ## Future work
 The future of the app includes analyzing the behavior and needs of the elderly population, and also providing interactive and engaging solutions to common problems they may face with their appliances.
 This includes implementing voice-based instructions, adding more visual aids such as images, and making the troubleshooting process more user-friendly.
 The goal is to make technology more accessible and understandable for older adults, allowing them to live more independently and efficiently.